acsl-technion/hyperturtle/readme.md

 To start a Kata Container with a directly attached virtual device, you need to:

 ```
 # Override the driver of a virtio-nic.
 You might need to install driverctl.
 Replace <pci-id> - example: 0000:01:00.0
+sudo apt install driverctl
 sudo driverctl set-override <pci-id> vfio-pci

 # Run the container without docker network, but attach a device.
 You might need to add --cap-add=NET_ADMIN